cabbagecachekid/Patch-Pay/SWITCHBOARD_V2_UPGRADE.md

 ## Usage

 The switchboard is now accessible from the header "SWITCHBOARD" button.
-It opens as a modal overlay and provides a complete transfer routing experience with real calculations from your algorithm!
+It navigates to the Control Room and automatically switches to manual mode, providing a complete transfer routing experience with real calculations from your algorithm!